Species Of Wood You Can Use For Hardwood Flooring Explained

 Domestic Wood Species in the United States

-There are two different types of oak flooring that are amongst the most popular and most commonly used of all wood species: Red and White.
-Red Oak has a higher level of grain and can vary in shade and tone, though it does have a pink undertone, whereas White Oak has a more golden brown color and less variance in color.
+Oak flooring is one of the most popular and most commonly used of all wood species, and comes in two different types: Red and White.
+Red Oak has a higher level of grain, and comes in a variety of shades.
+Though its tone can vary as well, red oak often has a slightly pink undertone.
+White Oak has a more golden brown color and typically less variance in color.
 White Oak also tends to take on a stain more evenly than Red Oak due to its heavier grain.
-Oak flooring is very resistant to deep scratches and dents and is great for high-traffic areas.
+Both types of oak flooring are very resistant to deep scratches and dents and are great for high-traffic areas.

 Maple is a good choice for your hardwood floors if you are looking for a consistently toned wood that is lighter in color.
 Color variations are minimal between boards, and the grain is subtle.
-Sugar Maple is the hardest type of Maple and therefore the most commonly used for floors, and it is a great choice for a hardwood floor that will last.
-Maple will give your floors a more modern look rather than classic, as it is very sleek.
+Sugar Maple is the hardest type of Maple and therefore the most commonly used for floors.
+It’s also a great choice for a hardwood floor that will last.
+Choosing Maple will give your floors a more modern look, rather than classic, as it is very sleek.

 American Cherry is a softer wood that offers a wide tonal range and a satin-like finish.
-It tends to redden with age and it is photosensitive, so it is recommended to wait at least six months before using any area rugs, which will give the wood a chance to darken evenly.
+It tends to redden with age and is photosensitive.
+When using American Cherry, it is recommended to wait at least six months after installing before using any area rugs, as this gives the wood a chance to darken evenly.
 Wider planks are the best option with this wood, as it has a high grain and it will look smoother, as opposed to thinner planks that will make the grain look too busy or overwhelming.
 American Cherry can scratch easily, so routine floor maintenance is important.

 Birch is a fine-textured light wood that looks similar to Maple.
 Yellow Birch and Sweet Birch are the two most commonly used types of birch in flooring, as they are both hard and durable.
 Birch has a lot of natural color variation, giving floors a great amount of depth.
 The grain is generally straight and the wood is popular because it is easy to work with, along with looking beautiful in a home.
 Its light color adds brightness to a room.
 It is recommended to use a harder variety of birch like Sweet Birch in high-traffic areas such as a living room or kitchen area, while you could use a softer variety like Paper Birch in an area such as a bedroom.